lurifaxel/moonlander/README.md

 - Start menu with a built-in level editor for custom terrain, spawn, and landing pads.

 ## Run
-Open `index.html` in a modern browser (Chrome/Firefox).
-No build step.
+Open `index.html` in a modern desktop browser (Chrome/Firefox).
+For consistent asset loading you can optionally launch a simple static file server (for example, `python -m http.server`) from the repository root and browse to `http://localhost:8000/index.html`.

 The playfield auto-resizes to roughly 90% of the viewport (capped at 1280x720 and never smaller than 600x400) and stays centered for an immersive view.

 ## Controls